es-chng/APIF/_articles/STAS.md

   relative impact of STAS, LVI, and VPI on lung cancer staging.

 bottom_line: >-
-  Analysis of 4061 pathologic stage I R0 NSCLC cases from the IASLC ninth edition database confirms that STAS is an independent predictor of poor prognosis for both recurrence-free and overall survival across all histologic types and resection extents, supporting the recommendation to add STAS as a histologic T descriptor in the Ninth Edition TNM Classification of Lung Cancer.
+  In 4061 stage I R0 NSCLC cases, STAS independently predicted worse recurrence-free and overall survival across all histologic types and resection extents, supporting its addition as a histologic T descriptor.

 conflicts_declared: false
 last_reviewed: 2026-09-23